 - Can you buy e-liquid locally?

-- What nicotine strengths are available?
+- What nicotine strengths are sold there?

 Local Vaping Etiquette

-- Observe where locals smoke/vape
+- Watch where locals smoke or vape

 - Ask before vaping in shared spaces

-- Be extra cautious in unfamiliar environments
+- Be extra careful in unfamiliar places

-- When in doubt, don't vape
+- If you're unsure, don't vape

 Storing Your Gear

-- Store e-liquid in cool, dark places
+- Store e-liquid somewhere cool and dark

 - Don't leave batteries in direct sunlight